abdulkyume/ngx-flow/PUBLISH.md

-# Publishing ngx-flow to NPM
+# Publishing ngx-workflow to NPM

-This guide describes how to build and publish the `ngx-flow` library to NPM.
+This guide describes how to build and publish the `ngx-workflow` library to NPM.

 ## Prerequisites